vmware/terraform-provider-avi/website/docs/r/avi_image.html.markdown

 * `controller_info` - (Optional) Controller package details.
 Field introduced in 18.2.6.
 * `controller_patch_name` - (Optional) Mandatory controller patch name that is applied along with this base image.
 Field introduced in 18.2.10, 20.1.1.
 * `controller_patch_uuid` - (Optional) It references the controller-patch associated with the uber image.
 Field introduced in 18.2.8, 20.1.1.
+* `duration` - (Optional) Time taken to upload the image in seconds.
+Field introduced in 21.1.3.
+Unit is sec.
+* `end_time` - (Optional) Image upload end time.
+Field introduced in 21.1.3.
 * `events` - (Optional) Image events for image upload operation.
 Field introduced in 21.1.3.
 * `img_state` - (Optional) Status of the image.
 Field introduced in 21.1.3.
 * `migrations` - (Optional) This field describes the api migration related information.
 Field introduced in 18.2.6.